1 – CUT THE CRAP

-A heart-warming tribute to your bride should be the focus of your speech but remember every groom thinks his bride is gorgeous, kind and generally amaaaazing.
+A heart-warming tribute to your partner should be the focus of your speech but remember every groom thinks his new spouse is gorgeous, kind and generally amaaaazing.

 The only way for your compliments to sound genuine is – prove, don’t tell.

 Stories say more than words.
-Recount the anecdotes that show your bride’s qualities in action.
+Recount the anecdotes that show your partner’s qualities in action.

-Don’t just say she’s ditsy.
-Tell everyone about the time she reported her car stolen only to discover she parked it somewhere else.
+- Don’t just say they’re ditsy.
+Tell everyone about the time they reported their car stolen only to discover they parked it somewhere else.

-Prove she’s kind, by naming all the stray cats you now house.
+- Prove they’re kind, by naming all the stray cats you now house.

-And show how talented she is by retrieving her ‘Butlins-Beatboxing’ medal from the attic.
+- And show how talented they are by retrieving her ‘Butlins-Beatboxing’ medal from the attic.

 4 – NAIL THE ROMANCE WITHOUT BEING CHEESY